FenilJethwa/FenilsBookStore/README.txt

 Added a new Category folder and razor view Index.cshtml added code given by sir Linked the indes.cshtml in _Layout.cshtml page inside dropdown menu.... commiting changes to github

+Added code in Index.cshtml to add icons...run application successful new category.js file in wwwroot/js folder....added coded given by sir...removed the icon code from Index.cshtml Added an IActionResult method in the CategoryController.cs and added new View Upsert.cshtml...content given by sir Created partial views _CreateAndBackToListButton.cshtml and _EditAndBackToListButton.cshtml Modify the Upsert.cshtml with @model statement
+Added the asp-action to Index.cshtml page....and run the application...not showing the create category or upsert page commiting changes and taking a break....06:10PM